Updates

 • If marine context is temporarily unavailable, the model falls back gracefully instead of switching to a separate algorithm family.

-Terrain Hint Auto-Detect + Easier Override
+Terrain Hint Recommendations + Easier Override

 Valley Inversion Support: Better Deep Winter Fog Calls